wazuh/wazuh-documentation/source/getting-started/index.rst

 ==========================

 Wazuh is a free and open source security solution used for threat prevention, detection, and response.
 It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.
-Wazuh is widely used by thousands of organizations around the world, from small businesses to large enterprises.
+Wazuh is widely used by thousands of organizations worldwide, from small businesses to large enterprises.

 Wazuh solution consists of an :ref:`endpoint security agent <wazuh_agent>` deployed to the monitored systems and a :ref:`management server <wazuh_server>`, which collects and analyzes data gathered by the agents.
 It is a high-performance host-based intrusion detection system (HIDS) that helps organizations and individuals to protect their data assets against security threats.

-If you prefer to work in a cloud environment you only need to try `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS).
-No dedicated hardware is needed and you can work easily within a ready-to-use cloud setting.
+If you prefer to work in a cloud environment, you only need to try `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS).
+No dedicated hardware is required, and you can work efficiently within a ready-to-use cloud setting.

 Community and support